2 Sep, 2025

 One of the biggest challenges for any online multiplayer game is server management.
 With PUBG attracting millions of players daily, managing global server infrastructure is a massive cost.
 PUBG Corporation has invested heavily in maintaining and scaling its servers to handle millions of concurrent players.

 The game requires high-performance servers across multiple regions to ensure smooth gameplay, low latency, and zero downtime.
 Server hosting, load balancing, and scaling to accommodate the growing number of players is a crucial part of PUBG’s operational costs.
-These costs continue to rise as the player base grows, requiring constant investment in infrastructure.
+Cubix has supported projects with distributed global servers, ensuring low latency and zero downtime for high-concurrency games.

 Read More: The Rise of Multiplayer Games